 - California Vehicle Emission Control Warranties: If your vehicle falls under California’s emissions laws, then the emissions warranties are Performance (3 years/50,000 miles), Defect (3 years/50,000 miles), and Long Term Defect (7 years/70,000 miles).
 Coverage varies by model, so make sure to check your specific warranty for details.

-Replacement Battery Warranty
+Nissan Battery Warranty

 A Replacement Battery Limited Warranty is also included for new Nissans.
 Under this warranty, a replacement battery is provided at a “pro-rata adjustment” up to 84 months after the date of the battery’s purchase or installation, whichever is earlier.
 For example, if you’ve used the battery for up to 24 months, the repair is free, but if it’s been in use for 72 months, then you pay 75 percent of the repair cost.
 The good news is the replacement battery will be covered for the remainder of the New Vehicle Limited Warranty.